MartinKraychev/controlled-form-react/README.md

-# Demo for controlled form
+# Demo for controlled form with React JS